Thug-Lyfe/database_ass_10/README.md

 isl_upper = %sql select value as "upper",lifeexp from value join location on (location.id = locationID) join subject on (subject.id = subjectID) join (select timeID,value as lifeexp from value where indicatorID = 3 AND subjectID = 1 AND locationID = 30) as lifeexp on (lifeexp.timeID = value.timeID) join time on (time.id = value.timeid) where location like 'ISL' AND subject like 'UPPSRY'
 ```

-the plots can then be made like this:
+The plots can then be made like this:
 ```python
 us1 = pandas.DataFrame(usa_try, columns=['try', 'lifeexp'])
 us2 = pandas.DataFrame(usa_below, columns=['below', 'lifeexp'])